wmeints/mlops-airflow-sample/README.md

 This command configures airflow so it loads the folder `src/pipelines` and then starts pytest from the `src/` folder.

+### Debugging pipelines

+This project includes a launch configuration for VSCode.
+You can find it in `.vscode/launch.json`.
+Please make sure you set the correct path for the `program` argument so it points to the location of the airflow executable.

 ## Documentation

 This section describes various design choices in the sample.
 You can use this if